 Relevance: One reason — and perhaps the most common reason — to object to discrimination is because it relies on characteristics that bear little to no relevance to the outcome or quality that decision makers might be trying to predict or assess.Singer, “Is racial discrimination arbitrary?”
 Philosophia 8, no. 2–3 (1978): 185–203, https://doi.org/10.1007/bf02379240; Sunstein, “The Anticaste Principle.”
 For example, one reason why it might be wrong to base employment decisions on characteristics like race or gender is that these characteristics bear no relevance to determinations about job applicants’ capacity to perform on the job.
 Note that this is a variant of the objection that we covered in Chapter 2, where individuals might contest decisions based on the fact that they were rendered on the basis of irrelevant information.
 In this case, it is important not only that the reliance on irrelevant factors leads to mistakes, but that those mistakes lead to systematic relative disadvantage for particular social groups.

 Generalizations: Or we might argue that the harm lies in the needlessly coarse groupings perpetuated by decisions made on the basis of race or gender, even if these can be shown to possess some statistical relevance to the decision at hand.Schauer, Profiles, probabilities, and stereotypes (Cambridge, MA: Harvard University Press, 2006).
 This harkens back to another idea in Chapter 2: that people deserved to be treated as individuals and assessed on their unique merits.
-As you’ll recall, perfectly individualized assessments are logical impossibilities.
+As you’ll recall, the intuitive idea of a perfectly individualized assessment is unattainable.
+Any form of judgment based on individual characteristics must draw on some generalizations and past experience.
 Yet we might still object to the coarseness of the generalizations, especially if there is obviously additional information that might provide a more granular — and thus more accurate — way to draw distinctions.
 For example, we might object if women were excluded as firefighters based on the assumption that women as a group are less likely to meet the strength requirements, as opposed to administering a fitness test to applicants of all genders.

 Compounding injustice: Or perhaps the problem with discrimination stems from the fact that it may compound existing injustice.Hellman, “Indirect Discrimination and the Duty to Avoid Compounding Injustice,” in Foundations of Indirect Discrimination Law, ed.
 Hugh Collins and Tarunabh Khaitan (London: Bloomsbury Publishing, 2020).
 In many ways, this is an extension of the previous argument about control, but with a specific focus on the effects of past injustice.
 In particular, it is an argument that people cannot be morally culpable for certain facts about themselves that are not the result of their own actions, especially if these facts are the result of having been subject to some past injustice.
 Failing to take into account the fact that members of certain groups might have been, in the past, subject to many of the types of problems described above could lead decision makers to feel perfectly justified in treating members of these groups differently.
 Yet the reason people might appear differently at the time of the decision might be some past injustice, including past discrimination.Schauer, “Statistical (and Non-Statistical) Discrimination,” in The Routledge Handbook of the Ethics of Discrimination, ed.
 Kasper Lippert-Rasmussen (New York, NY: Routledge, 2017).